openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer should obtain the End-User's consent before issuing Credential(s) to the Wallet.
-It should be made clear to the End-User what information is being included in the Credential(s), for what purpose, and to which Wallet it is being issued to.
+It should be made clear to the End-User what information is being included in the Credential(s) and for what purpose.

 ## Minimum Disclosure